775-209-9056

 Therapy Provided: Individual Therapy, Couples/Relationship Counseling, Group Therapy

 Laura specializes in working with adults and adolescents, survivors of trauma and harm, Borderline Personality features, LGBTQIA+ folks, and sex therapy.
-Her therapeutic style is eclectic, warm, and curious and she strives to tailor therapy sessions to the unique needs of each client by integrating a variety of techniques including art, shadow work, psychodynamic theory, and self-compassion.
-Laura’s work is deeply rooted in equity and inclusion, and she providse the space for clients to truly contemplate their intersecting identities.
+Their therapeutic style is eclectic, warm, and curious and she strives to tailor therapy sessions to the unique needs of each client by integrating a variety of techniques including art, shadow work, psychodynamic theory, and self-compassion.
+Laura’s work is deeply rooted in equity and inclusion, and she provides the space for clients to truly contemplate their intersecting identities.

 Laura especially enjoys working with clients who have struggled to find the right fit in a clinician, high-achieving professionals who “have it all” but still have the nagging sense that something is missing, those experiencing profound grief or loneliness, relationships with differences in orientation or identity, and friends, colleagues, or partners who can’t seem to work though conflict without hurting one another in the process.

 After graduating summa cum laude with a Bachelor’s in Psychology, Laura graduated with a Masters in Counseling from the California Institute of Integral Studies with a specialization in Community Mental Health.
-In addition to their psychotherapy practice, they provide consultation to colleagues, organizations, and medical professionals on best practices for working with the LGBTQIA+ community.
-Laura is a founding board member of The Foundation for Sexuality and Gender Affirmation and Research, Crown the Foundation, and The Nevada Gender Clinic.
+In addition to their psychotherapy practice, they provide consultation to colleagues, organizations, and medical professionals on best practices for working with the LGBTQIA+ community and co-facilitate the Gender Affirming Care consultation group.
+Laura is a founding board member of The Foundation for Sexuality and Gender Affirmation and ResearchCrown the Foundation, and The Nevada Gender Clinic.

 Laura Baker